-- (a) The worker has not waived the right to appeal the adequacy of the award; - (b) The award has not become final by operation of law; - (c) The payment of compensation has been stayed pending a request for hearing or review under ORS 656.313; or - (d) The worker is enrolled and actively engaged in training according to the rules adopted under ORS 656.340 and 656.726.
+- (a) The worker has not waived the right to appeal the adequacy of the award; - (b) The award has not become final by operation of law; - (c) The payment of compensation has been stayed pending a request for hearing or review under ORS 656.313; or - (d) The worker is enrolled and actively engaged in an authorized training plan under OAR 436-120.
 For dates of injury before January 1, 2005, the insurer may not approve a request for lump sum payment of unscheduled permanent disability.
-For dates of injury on or after January 1, 2005, the insurer may not approve a request for lump sum payment of work disability when the worker: - (A) Has been found eligible for a vocational training program and will start the program within 30 days of the date of the decision on the lump sum request; - (B) Is actively enrolled and engaged in a vocational training program under OAR 436-120; or - (C) Has temporarily withdrawn from a vocational training program.
+For dates of injury on or after January 1, 2005, the insurer may not approve a request for lump sum payment of work disability when the worker: - (A) Has been found eligible for an authorized training plan under OAR 436-120 and will start the plan within 30 days of the date of the decision on the lump sum request; - (B) Is actively enrolled and engaged in an authorized training plan under OAR 436-120; or - (C) Has temporarily withdrawn from an authorized training plan under OAR 436-120.